Teganmosi/News-article-summarizer/README.md

 # News-article-summarizer
 This repo contains a Python script that uses langchain, deeplake, openai and newspaper3k libraries to scrape and summarize online articles.
+ The script can generate summaries in two formats: a paragraph and a bulleted list.
+The script uses the gpt-3.5-turbo model from openai with a temperature of 0.
+To run the script, you need to install the required libraries and set your openai api key in a .env file.
+You can also change the article url and the model parameters as you wish.
+This repo is intended for educational purposes only and is not affiliated with any of the libraries or websites used.